rizwanakhtar7/project-4-server/README.md

 We completed the controllers and all the endpoints and spent time testing these in the client.http.
 Also the rating review I spent testing to make sure an average would correctly show for each course.

-### Day six / seven:
+### Day Six/ Seven:

 Having completed the MVP of the backend I moved onto the frontend working on:
 - Sidenavbar to create links to the different pages.
 - Courses Index to display all courses with the lessons along with the rating.
 - Filter functionality to filter the courses by subject areas.
-- Then I finished of by having an array of random motivational quotes for the dashboard.
+- Then I finished off by having an array of random motivational quotes for the dashboard.

 ```
   const quotes = [